Unlike standard industrial robots, cobots operate alongside workers. This obviously implies compliance with industrial safety regulations.

 Speed and separation tracking

 Cobots can also have space-delimitation features.
-Users can determine different zones where cobots should adapt their speed depending on the situation.
-For example, an area close to the application can allow a maximum process speed, while other areas will require a measured speed.
-In this way, the cobot can optimize its productivity, while still acting in proximity to humans.
+Users can define different zones where cobots should adapt their speed according to risk level.
+For example, when workers are close, the robot should slow down.
+When the worker is at a reasonable distance, it can speed up and operate at a maximal speed.
+As a result, the cobot can optimize its productivity, while still allowing proximity to humans.

 In current models, the user can for example define a default work zone that cobots cannot step without stopping.
 They can also define collaboration zones where the cobot adapts its process to the human presence.

 By design, cobots can also detect irregularities when using their force.
 Based on their sensor’s feedback, they can calculate the difference between the force created and the force actually required.
 This allows them to react in real-time to a collision by braking or reversing the movement.

 Existing models have force and torque sensors to stop unwanted interaction.
 Collision detection technologies go a step further by preventing collisions in advance.
 Generally, the cobot’s lightweight and low-speed specifications also significantly reduce the risk.

 Risk assessment for cobotic application: how to write it?

 When you implement a cobot in your work process, you are legally responsible for assessing the risk of its use for your employees.
 Even if your robotic system is certified, you still need to assess the whole robotic cell, including the robotic system, its environment, and external tools.